 Above is a fictitious Sankey diagram expressing how and where most of the Energy of an IT employee is distributed.

-If we look at the word cloud here which has been built from the top 80 reviews of the game PUBG at the google play store, we see that the overall response to the game is “good”, some people even calling it the “best”.
-However, it seems like there is an issue with some “update”s that the people are pleading with the game creators to rectify.
-Indeed, when we check the play store reviews on that day we see the same thing reflected.
+If we look at the word cloud here, which has been built from the top 80 reviews of the game PUBG at the google play store, we see that the overall response to the game is “good,” some people even calling it the “best.”
+However, it seems like there is an issue with some “updates”s that the people are pleading with the game creators to rectify.
+Indeed, when we check the play store reviews on that day, we see the same thing reflected.

-This article is a helpful guide on what is a data visualization.
+This article is a helpful guide on what is Data Visualization.
 Here we have discussed the basic concepts with charts and graphs so that you can easily understand data visualization.
 You may also look at the following article to learn more –

 - Career In Oracle Database Administrator